 Despite what people think, North Korea has a thriving cellphone industry, with all phones at least in theory made in DPRK.
 Like any country they have range of prices and plans to suit different budgets; at the top of the pile is the North Korean iPhone, if you will; the Arirang Phone.

-To get quick simple trivia out of the way, Arirang is the famous Korean folk song often considered the unofficial anthem of the Koreas, and should not be confused with the Mass Games (a history of which you can read here).
+To get quick simple trivia out of the way, Arirang is the famous Korean folk song often considered the unofficial anthem of the Koreas, and should not be confused with the Mass Games.

 The most up-to-date incarnation, released in early 2018, is the Arirang 171.
 It runs, much like all North Koreans phones, on the Android operating system – in this instance, Android 7.